Organizers

 20 representatives from focal points in Beijing, Hong Kong, Kyoto, Seoul, Shanghai, Taipei, Tokyo, Ulaanbaatar and Vladivostok; from GPPAC's partner organisation in Pyongyang, and from the GPPAC Global and NEA Regional Secretariats participated in this meeting.
 It comprised of a one-day international scientific conference on territorial and border issues in the Asia Pacific, followed by two days of closed meetings for the GPPAC Northeast Asia Regional Steering Group and observers.

-e in Northeast Asia, including numerous disputes over territories, pose grave dangers to the whole region.
-We reaffirm our universal belief in and respect for the peaceful resolution of disputes, and we should prevent the escalation of tension which could lead to armed conflict, and ease the political stalemates through the active promotion of peaceful resolution through regional cooperative efforts."
+Territorial issues have been a key focus since the launch of the GPPAC Northeast Asia network.
+As outlined in the Regional Action Agenda, adopted in 2005, "The cases of political stalemate in Northeast Asia, including numerous disputes over territories, pose grave dangers to the whole region.
+We reaffirm our universal belief in and respect for the peaceful resolution of disputes, and we should prevent the escalation of tension which could lead

-e of information and discussion on these issues within GPPAC Northeast Asia, particularly in regards to the Senkaku/Diaoyu/Diaoyutai dispute.
+Participants agreed to continue exchange of information and discussion on these issues within GPPAC Northeast Asia, particularly in regards to the Senkaku/Diaoyu/Diaoyutai dispute.
 Members agreed to be ready to share timely information regarding developments in each country regarding this issue, and also to prepare position papers which could be utilised for outreach to the media and the public in case of future incidents.
 Participants also acknowledged that military exercises heighten tensions and the threat of conflict, and that military exercises in or near disputed territories should be ceased.

-Read the full meeting report online here.
+Read the full meeting report online here. |

 APRIL 17: GLOBAL DAY OF ACTION ON MILITARY SPENDING (GDAMS) 2.0 A WORLDWIDE SUCCESS